paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

 4. `PUBL`: preparing the final figures and tables

+  - `PUBL_Figure1.Snakefile`: plot an overview map of all samples, the DNA molecule length and contig length distributions for the samples EMN001, PES001, and PLV001, the overview of the reconstructed MAGs for the five samples with a HQ Chlorobiaceae MAG, and the aDNA damage for two MAGs of EMN001
   - `PUBL_Dataset_S1.Snakefile`: combine the tables containing the information about the samples, the sequencing data, and the number of DNA molecules available for *de novo* assembly into a single XSLX file